Go Big or Go Home, Kentucky Derby

 3. The red rose is the official flower; the winner is draped with a garland of red roses,

-4. No Derby has ever been postponed because of rain or bad weather.
+4. No Derby has been postponed because of rain or bad weather.

-6. The Kentucky Derby is the first of three races that make up the Triple Crown.
-The other two races,
+6. The Kentucky Derby is the first of three races comprising the Triple Crown.
+The other two races

 7. The Mint Julep is the official drink of the Kentucky Derby.